nielsvm/purge/PROJECTPAGE.md

 ###### Mind the coverage gap
 Due to the architectural nature of Drupal 7 and versions below, it is impossible for [cache expiration](http://drupal.org/project/expire) to detect _every single content change_.
-Most likely you will need to create rules for blocks and views as these are much harder to automatically detect, its therefore recommended to thoroughly test your setup.
+In some cases you may need to use the [expire](http://drupal.org/project/expire) module API or [rules](http://drupal.org/project/rules) integration to cover views, blocks and places left undetected.
+In all cases we recommend testing thoroughly before increasing your ``page_cache_maximum_age`` variable.

-###### Future releases
+###### Release expectations
-The ``1.x`` versions are in maintenance mode and receive mostly fixes regarding security and bugs.
-Although ``2.x`` is the upcoming branch for Drupal 7 and below, there is no short-term expectation that this becomes production quality.
-This is partly due the quite complex problem  to solve and partly due the much improved architectural situation on Drupal 8.
+As our focus is on Drupal 8, the ``1.x`` branch is in maintenance-only mode and receives mostly bug- and security fixes.
+The ``2.x`` branch is considered experimental, unmaintained and will likely never reach a production release.